hibernator11/nls-jena-tdb/README.md

 - JenaTDBLoad: loading into the folder `db` the RDF files provided in the folder `rdf`.
 This path can be changed in order to provide the folder with the RDF files.
 - JenaTDBLoadTest: loading the RDF files into the folder `dbtest` provided in the folder rdf for testing purposes.
+- JenaTDBQueryTest: this class executes general SPARQL queries to retrieve the number of classes and properties included the folder `dbtest`
 - JenaTDBQuery: this class executes general SPARQL queries to retrieve the number of classes and properties
 - JenaTDBQueryAgent: this class analyses the resources typed as bf:Agent
 - JenaTDBQueryClustering: this class analyses if the resources typed as bf:Agent are clustered by name